Hectopascals/Fall18-Shopify-Mobile-Challenge/README.md

 ### Orders By Province Screenshot
 <img src="Orders_By_Province_Screenshot.png" width="300">

-* We can tap on the cells (i.e. "`3 orders from Arizona`") to open a new screen showing the full list of orders belonging to that province.
+* We can tap on the cells (i.e. "`3 orders from Arizona`") to open a new screen showing the full list of orders belonging to that province
+* Provinces are sorted alphabetically

 ---